kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 ### Can and Can't

-*CI PHPUnit Test* does not want to modify CodeIgniter files.
+ci-phpunit-test does not want to modify CodeIgniter files.
 The more you modify them, the more you get difficulities when you update CodeIgniter.

 In fact, it uses a modified class and a few functions.
 But I try to modify as little as possible.